ShubhamRJ/ShubhamRJ.github.io/_posts/2023-07-11-Personal Recommendations.md

 ### Non-tech Blogs

-1. <a href="https://thedankoe.com/blog/">Dan Koe</a> One of my recent follows.
+1. <a href="https://thedankoe.com/blog/" target="_blank">Dan Koe</a> One of my recent follows.
 He has some unique ideas about human potential, lifestyle design, & one-person businesses. (and he's very active of Threads :P)
 <br/>
 <hr/>